technomancy/bussard/spoilers/outline.md

 TODO: need a ton more detail here

 ## Act IV: Gathering clues

+Either here or in the previous act we need to find out that Traxus is not actually evil.
+This can be revealed as Mila reveals some of her stories from working with Ikon technologies, and as you understand that Clay may not have been the most reliable source.

 At this point, progress up to the endgame section should consist only of learning new things, because now that you can reset the game state